What kinds of changes occur in Passover services in synagogue?

 The Holiday Morning Services

-The Morning and Musaf Services also follow the standard outline.
+The Morning and Musaf Passover Services in synagogue also follow the standard outline.
 The full version of Hallel is recited on the first two days of the festival (SA Orach Chayyim 488:1).

 On both the first two days of Passover, two Torah scrolls are taken from the Ark.
 On the first day, Exodus 12:21–51, which focuses on the observance of the first Passover when the Israelites were still in Egypt, is read from the first scroll.